copernicus-mogley/zkav.club/publishing-infrastructure/README.md

 ### Long-term publishing for decentralized communities

-Zk Av Club runs community media infrastructure and helps decentralized technology communities publish recordings in ways that match their needs and values.
+Zk Av Club helps decentralized technology communities run publishing homes for their media.

+Places where recordings live, stay organized, and remain accessible long after events end.

-### What we provide
+### What makes a publishing home work

-#### 1) Publishing systems
+#### 1) Publishing infrastructure

-We help communities set up and run publishing homes people can actually depend on:
+We help communities set up publishing homes people can depend on:

-* Instance or channel setup and administration
+* Instance and channel setup

 * Repeatable publishing workflows

-* Organization that makes content easier to find
+* Content organization for discovery

 #### 2) Content stewardship

-Publishing is only the start.
-We also support the ongoing work that keeps media usable and responsibly managed:
+Publishing is only the beginning.
+Stewardship keeps media usable over time:

-* Indexing and metadata
+* Metadata and indexing

 * Rights and consent hygiene

-* Moderation support
-* Takedown and reporting workflows
+* Moderation and takedown workflows
-* Roles and permissions

 * Versioning and updates

 Much of this work is quiet infrastructure: permissions, policies, and repeatable workflows that keep a media home healthy over time.
 Some of it is straightforward operations.
-Some of it involves experiments in the wild, such as peer‑to‑peer distribution (seeding, mirroring, relays), new sharing protocols, and keeping what actually works.
+Some of it involves testing emerging distribution approaches, such as seeding, mirroring, or other peer‑to‑peer techniques.

-In practice, communities receive the stack, the workflow, and the runbook needed to operate their publishing home with confidence.
+---

 ### Why decentralized media?